 To be honest, most guys would probably be happy with one of these, but not all.

 For starters, this is hot a high-performance dirt bike.
-For a 300cc (technically 292cc), it does have a good midrange and low-end torque, but if you’re thinking that since this is a 300 Kawasaki dirt bike that you’ll be able to pull wheelies by blipping the throttle… sorry, but not happening.
+For a 300cc (technically 292cc), it does have a good midrange and low-end torque, but if you’re thinking that since this is a 300 Kawasaki dirt bike you’ll be able to pull wheelies by blipping the throttle… sorry, but that’s not happening.